-Don't make comments to a client judging the treatment or session another clinician has provided.
-It's possible that the situation you're seeing is not exactly the same as the first AEP saw.
+Don't make comments to a client judging the treatment or session another exercise and sports science professional has provided; it's possible the situation you're seeing isn't exactly the same.
 Also, if the client has told you what the diagnosis and treatment was, it's possible they might be wrong due to their lack of understanding.
-Making even what you see as a small or insignificant comment to a client regarding the choice and quality of treatment provided by another AEP could be enough to encourage that client to make a complaint or a demand for compensation.
+Making what you might see as a small or insignificant comment to a client regarding the choice and quality of treatment provided by another exercise and sports science professional could be enough to encourage that client to make a complaint or a demand for compensation.
 If you're seeing a client for the first time, be careful to not fall into the trap of simply relying on the client telling you what their regular treatment or session entails or just relying on previous client notes.
 You need to have a thorough understanding of the client's condition and how it may have changed over time.
 Only then can you decide what will be most appropriate.

-If you've taken over the treatment of a client from another AEP whose notes are insufficient, you may need to spend some time doing further assessment before continuing on with their 'usual' treatment.
+If you've taken over the treatment of a client from another exercise and sports science professional whose notes are insufficient, you may need to spend some time doing further assessment before continuing on with their 'usual' treatment.
 It's advisable to engage the client in a positive conversation on why you're doing that, so as to manage their expectations.